-- StageMilk Drama School: Known for their 8-week flagship program, StageMilk is well known throughout the drama world.
+- StageMilk Drama School: Known for its 8-week flagship program, StageMilk is well known throughout the drama world.
 If you’re looking to excel in acting, having this certificate and knowledge under your belt is a huge help.

 2. Continue your formal education

 As you begin your acting classes, you may want to look into furthering your education as well.
 You can earn a bachelor’s degree in film, acting, drama, theater production, or stage production.
-All of these are great options for actors looking to participate in student films, commercials, and other media projects.
-Colleges that have some of the best performing arts degrees include: The Juilliard School, NYU Tisch School of the Arts, Carnegie Mellon University, Yale University, and Northwestern University.
+All of these are great options for those looking to participate in student films, commercials, and other media projects.
+Colleges that have some of the best performing arts degrees include The Juilliard School, NYU Tisch School of the Arts, Carnegie Mellon University, Yale University, and Northwestern University.

 3. Join a theater nearby